-This syllabus is examined in the May/June examination series and the October/November examination series.
+This syllabus is examined in the June and November examination series.

 This syllabus is available to private candidates.

 Detailed timetables are available from www.cie.org.uk/examsofficers

 Cambridge O Levels are available to Centres in Administrative Zones 3, 4 and 5.
 Centres in Administrative Zones 1, 2 or 6 wishing to enter candidates for Cambridge O Level examinations should contact Cambridge Customer Services.